 The importance of mobile compatibility testing

-It is often challenging for any organization to arrange all different types of mobile devices and available versions, making it tedious for testers to check every device and version available.
+It is often challenging for any organization to arrange all types of mobile devices and available versions, making it tedious for testers to test device compatibility and check every available device as well as version.
 However, performing mobile device compatibility tests is mandatory before launching an app.
 Various text cycles have shown there are different kinds of compatibility related issues that impact user experience; these include:

 - Issues related to navigation: Mobile navigation often needs methods that differ from websites.
 This is because navigation processes vary for differing screen sizes and orientations.
 Navigating from one page to another on a small screen is complex as mobile navigation might require different designs and procedures with disparate demands and goals.